JensLiebehenschel/AlgDat/README.md

 The intention is to deepen the undestanding by adapting and running the code.

 The intention is not to explain the algorithms.
-It shall be supplemntal material, certainly with necessary comments and hints.
+It shall be supplemental material, certainly with necessary comments and hints.

 We use simple [naming conventions](namingConventions.md) here.